JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

 A Session scoped (@SessionScoped) payment event handler catches the operation and produces (@Produces) a named list of all operations performed during this session.
 The event is logged in the JBoss console and the event list is displayed in a table at the bottom of the form.

-The payment-cdi-event example defines the following classes:
+The javamoney-payment-cdi-event example defines the following classes:

  *   PaymentBean:
      *   A session scoped bean that stores the payment form information: